 What is MGPW?

-Volunteers and volunteerism are central to the MGPW mission as we strive to make our community a more sustainable, healthy and beautiful place to live and to educate residents about the many benefits of gardening, including the opportunity to grow nutritious, healthy food, environmentally friendly landscapes, all with the ultimate goal of protecting water quality in local waterways and the Chesapeake Bay.
+Volunteers and volunteerism are central to the MGPW mission (to provide current research-based, horticultural/ environmental outreach and education programs for Prince William area residents).
+We strive to make our community a more sustainable, healthy and beautiful place to live and to educate residents about the many benefits of gardening, including the opportunity to grow nutritious, healthy food, and create and maintain environmentally friendly landscapes; all with the ultimate goal of protecting water quality in local waterways and the Chesapeake Bay.

 The VCE-Prince William office is located at